adamgilroy22/retro-reboot/README.md

 ### EPIC 2: Products

 - As a site user I want to be able to see a list of all site products so that I can browse what the site has to offer. `(MUST HAVE)`
-- As a site user I want to be able to see the prices of products including current deals so that I can make a decision whether or not to purchase. `(MUST HAVE)`
+- As a site user I want to be able to see the prices of products clearly so that I can make a decision whether or not to purchase. `(MUST HAVE)`
 - As a site user I want to be able to view a product on its own individual page so that I can see more information about the product. `(MUST HAVE)`
 - As a site user I want to be able to sort products by category (game/console or games by console) so that I can find specific products related to the category I select. `(SHOULD HAVE)`